Recommended calculator

 Strategy only controls how your extra payment is distributed.
 It doesn’t change how much you’re paying, and it doesn’t determine whether your plan is consistent from month to month.

-That means the order of decisions matters.
+Handle the payment problem before the ordering problem.
 If your payment is too low to create meaningful progress, or if it changes frequently, choosing between snowball and avalanche won’t have much impact.

 Once your payment is stable and your balances are moving in the right direction, strategy becomes more relevant.
 At that point, allocation can shape how progress unfolds.
 Before that, it’s usually a secondary factor.